-MS Degree Program
+Webinar MS Degree Program

-READ BELOW ABOUT OUR MS DEGREE PROGRAM IN APPLIED BREATHING SCIENCES.
+MS DEGREE IN APPLIED BREATHING SCIENCES.

 Graduate School of Behavioral Health Sciences

 109 East 17th Street.
 Cheyenne, WY 82001.
 USA.
-Tel: 307.633.9800.
-Fax: 866.251.4826.
+Tel: 307.633.9800

-The School of Breathing Sciences began offering its degree and certificate programs in theFall Trimesterof 2013.
+The Graduate School began offering its degree and certificate programs in 2013.
 Students are attending from countries from around the world, including Africa, Asia, Australia, Europe, and North America.
-Its faculty of 16 consists of highly experienced practitioners from the fields of psychology, psychiatry, medicine, physiology, physiotherapy, physics, and business; they participate from across the world, stretching from Hilo, Hawaii to Beer-Sheva, Israel.
+Its breathing science faculty of 16 consists of highly experienced practitioners from the fields of psychology, psychiatry, medicine, physiology, physiotherapy, and business; they teach from across the world, stretching from Hilo, Hawaii to Edinburgh, Scotland.

 It is estimated that 10 to 25 percent of the US population have unwittingly learned breathing habits that compromise physiology and psychology in ways that trigger, perpetuate, and cause serious symptoms and deficits of all kinds.
 This enormous problem, only superficially addressed by the treatment-oriented professional community, requires a solution that is interdisciplinary, client-centered, and learning-oriented.

-Unfortunately, practitioners from around the world,who make breathing training a part of their profession, are rarely trained to identify dysfunctional breathing habits and their patterns, much less how to help their clients learn new habits consistent with good physical and mental health.
+Unfortunately, practitioners from around the world,who make breathing training a part of their profession, are not trained to identify dysfunctional breathing habits and their patterns, much less how to help their clients learn new habits consistent with good physical and mental health.
 All too often focus is on symptoms rather than causes.

 The MS program has been designed for two groups of colleague-professionals:

-- The program serves colleagues who already provide breathing services to their clients, but who are looking to increase their level of expertise, to broaden-out their knowledge base, to expand their practices, and to earn an academic credential that will strengthen the credibility for the breathing services they already offer.
+(1) The program serves colleagues who already provide breathing services to their clients, but who are looking to increase their level of expertise, to broaden-out their knowledge base, to expand their practices, and to earn an academic credential that will strengthen the credibility for the breathing services they already offer.

-- The program serves colleagues who understand the importance of integrating the breathing sciences with their current profession, but who have not already done so; this program provides them with the comprehensive training they need for responsibly, effectively, and credibly providing breathing learning services to existing clients as well as establishing the basis for a new business that attracts new clients.
+(2) The program serves colleagues who understand the importance of integrating the breathing sciences with their current profession, but who have not already done so; this program provides them with the comprehensive training they need for responsibly, effectively, and credibly providing breathing learning services to existing clients as well as establishing the basis for a new business that attracts new clients.

-LIVE WEBINAR BROADCASTING PLATFORM
+LIVE WEBINAR PLATFORM

 Peter M. Litchfield, Ph.D., President